command-gab/Codewars/README.md

 # Codewars Challenge
-I have created a repository that includes a daily challenge from Codewars (kata).
+I have created a repository that includes a daily challenge from Codewars.

 # Details
 Language used — JavaScript